The Referral Process for Becoming a Liver Transplant Patient in TGH’s Transplant Institute

 - Fulminant liver failure – This condition is defined as the onset of hepatic encephalopathy within eight weeks of the first symptoms of liver disease and the absence of pre-existing liver disease.
 A transplant should be considered as an emergency procedure if medical treatment alone has a poor prognosis.

-If you have a condition that is not listed above, we still recommend that contact our transplant team to find out whether you meet the criteria to be referred into our program.
+If you have a liver condition that is not listed above, we still recommend that contact our transplant team to find out whether you meet the criteria to be referred into our program.
 If you’re not eligible to join our transplant waitlist, our team of health care providers can still provide you with exceptional managed care support.